Formally Verifying Deep Reinforcement Learning Controllers with Lyapunov Barrier Certificates: Reach-While-Avoid Certificates

 \paragraph{FRWA Training.} FRWA simplifies the certificate learning process, as now, only constraints \ref{eq:CLBFcond1} and \ref{eq:CLBFcond2} are relevant for training.
 We custom design the reinforcement learning training objective function as follows.
 Let $\state_1,\dots,\state_N$ be the set of training points, and let $\state'_i=\trans(\state_i,\ctrlfun(\state_i))$.
 We define:

 Eq.~\eqref{eq:ReluOne} penalizes deviations from constraint~\eqref{eq:CLBFcond1}, and Eq.~\eqref{eq:ReluTwo} penalizes deviations from constraint~\eqref{eq:CLBFcond2}.
 We incorporate parameters $\delta_1 > 0$ and $\delta_2 >0$, which can be used to tune how strongly the certificate over-approximates adherence to each constraint.
 Similarly, constants $c_s$ and $c_d$ can be used to tune the relative weight of the two objectives.
 The final training objective $O$ in \eqref{eq:ReluFour} is what the optimizer seeks to minimize, by using stochastic gradient descent (SGD) or other optimization techniques.
+We note that the FRWA certificates are trained in a self-supervised, non-RL setting.

 \paragraph{FRWA Data Sampling.} From the formulation above, we see that only data points in $(\states \setminus (\states_U \cup \states_G)) \cup \states_I$ affect the objectives, and thus, only these data points need to be sampled.